vaib-dev/Courses/5-dbms/4-database-architecture.md

 <img src="https://www.handybackup.net/images/features/differential-backup-scheme.png" height="" width="">

+### RAID

+Redundant Arrays of Independent Disks is a technique which makes use of a combination of multiple disks instead of using a single disk for increased performance, data redundancy or both.
+The term was coined by David Patterson, Garth A. Gibson, and Randy Katz at the University of California, Berkeley in 1987.

+Data redundancy, although taking up extra space, adds to disk reliability.
+This means, in case of disk failure, if the same data is also backed up onto another disk, we can retrieve the data and go on with the operation.
+On the other hand, if the data is spread across just multiple disks without the RAID technique, the loss of a single disk can affect the entire data.

+**RAID 0**: RAID level 0 provides data stripping, i.e., a data can place across multiple disks.
+It is based on stripping that means if one disk fails then all data in the array is lost.
+This level doesn't provide fault tolerance but increases the system performance.

+**RAID 1**: This level is called mirroring of data as it copies the data from drive 1 to drive 2.
+It provides 100% redundancy in case of a failure.

+**RAID 2**: It consists of bit-level striping using hamming code parity.
+In this level, each data bit in a word is recorded on a separate disk and ECC code of data words is stored on different set disks.
+Due to its high cost and complex structure, this level is not commercially used.
+This same performance can be achieved by RAID 3 at a lower cost.

+**RAID 3**: RAID 3 consists of byte-level striping with dedicated parity.
+In this level, the parity information is stored for each disk section and written to a dedicated parity drive.
+In case of drive failure, the parity drive is accessed, and data is reconstructed from the remaining devices.
+Once the failed drive is replaced, the missing data can be restored on the new drive.
+In this level, data can be transferred in bulk.
+Thus high-speed data transmission is possible.

+**RAID 4**: RAID 4 consists of block-level stripping with a parity disk.
+Instead of duplicating data, the RAID 4 adopts a parity-based approach.
+This level allows recovery of at most 1 disk failure due to the way parity works.
+In this level, if more than one disk fails, then there is no way to recover the data.
+Level 3 and level 4 both are required at least three disks to implement RAID.

+**RAID 5**: RAID 5 is a slight modification of the RAID 4 system.
+The only difference is that in RAID 5, the parity rotates among the drives.
+It consists of block-level striping with DISTRIBUTED parity.
+Same as RAID 4, this level allows recovery of at most 1 disk failure.
+If more than one disk fails, then there is no way for data recovery.

+**RAID 6**: This level is an extension of RAID 5.
+It contains block-level stripping with 2 parity bits.
+In RAID 6, you can survive 2 concurrent disk failures.
+Suppose you are using RAID 5, and RAID 1.
+When your disks fail, you need to replace the failed disk because if simultaneously another disk fails then you won't be able to recover any of the data, so in this case RAID 6 plays its part where you can survive two concurrent disk failures before you run out of options.

 ## Database Transaction Handling
 A transaction is a single logical unit of work which accesses and possibly modifies the contents of a database.
 Transactions access data using read and write operations.
 In order to maintain consistency in a database, before and after the transaction, certain properties are followed known as **ACID** properties.